TurboWarp/packager/README.md

 ## Tips for forks

-Some assorted tips for people who want to fork this project (it's really easy):
+**Branding**

- - Please update `src/packager/brand.js` to use your own name and links.
-These appears in various places throughout the interface and packaged projects, including generated copyright notices.
+ - Please update the brand strings (`src/packager/brand.js`) to use your own name and links.
+ - Update the privacy policy (`static/privacy.html`) to reflect your privacy practices.
+ - Update this document (`README.md`) too.

- - The packager is deployed as a simple static website.
-You can host it anywhere by just copying the `dist` folder.
+**Deploying**: The packager is deployed as a simple static website.
+You can host it anywhere by just copying the `dist` folder after a build.
 We use GitHub Actions to deploy to GitHub Pages by running the "Deploy" workflow whenever we want to push to production (Actions > Deploy > Run workflow).
 This should be automatically available in forks after enabling GitHub Actions.

- - If you want to change the VM/renderer/etc. used, just `npm install` or `npm link` a different scratch-vm/scratch-render/etc and rebuild.
+**Changing Scratch internals**: If you want to change the VM/renderer/etc. used, just `npm install` or `npm link` a different scratch-vm/scratch-render/etc and rebuild.
 You can even install a vanilla scratch-vm and all core functionality will still work (but optional features such as interpolation, high quality pen, stage size, etc. may not work)

- - `static/privacy.html` is the privacy policy
- - Large files such as NW.js or Electron executables are stored on an external server outside of this repository and have no guarantee of existing long-term.
+**Large files**: Large files such as NW.js or Electron executables are stored on an external server outside of this repository and have no guarantee of existing long-term.
 It's easy to setup your own, see `src/packager/large-assets.js` for more information.

- - Set the environment variable ENABLE_SERVICE_WORKER = 1 to enable service worker for offline support.
+**Service worker**: Set the environment variable `ENABLE_SERVICE_WORKER` to `1` to enable service worker for offline support.
+Not recommended in development.
+Automatically used the GitHub Actions deploy script.
- - Be aware of the license of this project (see below)

 ## Standalone builds